eriklarsen4/RNAseq/Volcanoes/Volcano-plot-tutorial.md

 This `Github Markdown` is a generic tutorial for those less-experienced with `R` and/or plotting and deriving insights from RNA-seq data.

+## Background

++ Our paired-end RNA-seq transcript reads (short reads) were first aligned using `Salmon`, a pseudo-alignment algorithm, in UA's HPC virtual computing environment

++ Basically, `Salmon` assigns ("maps") all the read fragments (`fastq` files) from an experiment according to a provided reference sequence.
+In this case, the reference sequence is the mouse transcriptome

++ Having aligned all the read fragments, `Salmon` quantifies each gene's total number of fragments (how many read fragments aligned to the transcriptome reference sequence for each gene)

++ In this analysis, the reads *do not* account for alternative splicing, though `Salmon` is capable of doing so

++ In other words, for a given sample, this workflow aligns all the read fragments for each gene according to a reference transcript sequence

+  + This is done for all genes
+  + This method does not distinguish between different splice variants which *can yield different protein isoforms*

+  + All reads within the gene's open reading frame are pooled together and not separated out for each isoform

+    + For example, [*Tmem184b*](https://www.ncbi.nlm.nih.gov/gene/223693) has 5 splice variants and under this workflow

+      + All reads within the 1st *Tmem184b* variant's reading frame are counted across *all* variants, **even if the cells are actually transcribing a lot of one variant and none of another**

+    + So, one file contains each gene's primary splice variant's read counts (transcripts per million reads) for a given sample

+      + (1 file = all reads for each gene from one mouse's neurons)

 ## Environment Prep

 Upload the packages that include `ggplot2` ("Grammar of Graphics")